AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 ```

 There's no difference in what you write instead of the point you need to be missed.
 This only applies to strings - be careful and don't use numerical values here.
 Now let's just connect the points surrounding the missing ones.
-We use the **.connectMissingPoints()** method for this:
+We use the {api:anychart.graphics.vector.connectMissingPoints}**.connectMissingPoints()** method for this:

 ```
 chart2.data([1.5500,1.5458,1.5463, 'miss', 1.5397,1.5385]).connectMissingPoints(true);